 Transfer the meatballs into the pot with the glaze…

 Give them a gentle stir to coat in the teriyaki glaze.
 The rice should be about done as well, so fluff it up with a fork.

-Build the bowls by placing a cup of jasmine rice in the bottom of a bowl, placing five meatballs on top, spooning a little of the extra sauce over top, and then sprinkling a few sliced green onions on top.
+Build the Teriyaki Meatball Bowls by placing a cup of jasmine rice in the bottom of a bowl, placing five meatballs on top, spooning a little of the extra sauce over top, and then sprinkling a few sliced green onions on top.

-Or, you can serve them as an appetizer with some toothpicks and maybe even a chunk of pineapple with each one.
+Or, instead of Teriyaki Meatball Bowls, you can serve them as an appetizer with some toothpicks and maybe even a chunk of pineapple with each one.
 YUM!